0danny/re47/README.md

 Join the discord for more information.

 ## Disclaimer
-This project is for educational and game preservation purposes only.
+This project is for educational and game preservation purposes only and is not for commercial use.
 The repository does not contain any game assets/retail resources or proprietary code from the original game.
+The files built using this repository may only be utilized with assets provided by ownership of Hitman Codename 47 (2000).
+This project is in no way associated with or endorsed by IO Interactive.